OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 - Set [`android:filterTouchesWhenObscured`](https://developer.android.com/reference/android/view/View.html#setFilterTouchesWhenObscured%28boolean%29 "android:filterTouchesWhenObscured") to true
 - [FLAG_WINDOW_IS_OBSCURED](https://developer.android.com/reference/android/view/MotionEvent.html#FLAG_WINDOW_IS_OBSCURED)

-Presence of any of this technique will safeguard the application from this vulnerability.
+When implementing any of these mechanisms, the application is not vulnerable anymore to Tapjacking.

 #### Dynamic Analysis